 Interested in Helping Lead College Outdoors Trips?

-Below are the Student Coordinator Application and Trip Preference forms for Fall 2016.
+Below are the Student Coordinator Application and Trip Preference forms.
 We’ve also added a handy guide to College Outdoors’ Trip Leader Progression, which includes tips and information about the CO “Leader Ladder” and the “10 + 1 outdoors skills” CO expects of its leaders.
 Be sure to check that out, too!

 Insider’s Guide to College Outdoors Trip Leader Progression